-St Teresa's Catholic Primary School will adhere to the Online Safety Policy at all times and is committed to keeping children safe online.
-The school recognises that addressing online safety issues should form an integral part of the school's safeguarding arrangements.
+St Joseph's will adhere to the Online Safety Policy at all times and is committed to keeping children safe online.

 As part of a broad and balanced curriculum, all pupils will be made aware of online risks and taught how to stay safe online.